The Only Exterior Door Maintenance Checklist You’ll Ever Need

 If you notice fog between the panes of glass in your door, this is a sign of seal failure.

-Most modern doors are double or triple paned, including two or three panes of glass, respectively.
+Most modern doors are double or triple-paned, including two or three panes of glass, respectively.

 Seal failure occurs when the seal holding the spacer separating the panes of glass breaks down.